 The vaults also hold “eligible” gold which can easily be converted to registered, provided the owners are willing.
 Bullion banks often move bars from the “eligible” category to “registered.”
-In fact, that is what they have been doing recently.
+That is what they have been doing recently.

 The problem is stocks of eligible gold are collapsing as well.
-TFMetalsReport.com reports that combined eligible and registered gold in the COMEX have fallen nearly 50% during the past 5 years.
+TFMetalsReport.com reports that combined eligible and registered gold in the COMEX has fallen nearly 50% during the past 5 years.

 It's a lot worse for JPMorgan Chase and Scotia Mocatta, two of the largest bullion banks.
 Since March the amount of eligible and registered gold in their vaults has fallen from 3,732,915 ounces to 1,515,825 ounces.
 That's a 59% drop in just the past few months.
 And December is historically the biggest month of the year when it comes to requests for physical delivery.